 Get a Sense of the Paper on Its Own Terms

 Next, skim the paper to get a general sense of what it is about.
 Read the abstract and review the section subheads.
 Get a sense of the shape of the paper.
-Then read through and make notes under each of the review criteria on your list.
+Then read through and take notes under each of the review criteria on your list.

 What to Actually Evaluate in Your Peer Review Report